sansk/my-team-page-devchallenges/README.md

 Added Animations to header and the team card.

+Things that can be done:
+1. Create a json file for the team list & using states & props, update the team list
+2. Find a way to style cards individually in grids.

 ## Acknowledgements

 <!-- This section should list any articles or add-ons/plugins that helps you to complete the project.
 This is optional but it will help you in the future.
 For exmpale -->